Cecilia831/WinFormTesseractOCR/README.md

 ###### Instructions
-1st: Open the Chrome browers built for Automate, log in in the Buildertrend.
+1st: Open the Chrome browers built for Automate, log into the Buildertrend.
-2nd: Open invoice, extract information from it, or type in, add to list.
+2nd: Open invoice in PDF, extract information from it, or type in, then refresh the list.
 3nd: Click Start.

 ###### Debug
 If webpage no respond at the start
 ----Reopen the spcific Chrome browers built for Automate.
-If Automate stop during injections, the process is interuped by error.
+If Automate stop during injections, or the process is interuped by errors.
 ----Reopen Automate and resume.